Dusi, Srikakulam district: Demographics

 Dusi Peta, Nellimetta and Dusi come under the Village Panchayat, and the village progressed well during the tenure of Gram Sarpanch, Smt.
 Chigurupalli Kalyani from 2013 to 2018.
 More than 95% of the panchayat has the CC roads laid and water connection for majority of the households for drinking water.

-Many development activities were done by the then Sarpanch, Smt.
+Many development activities were carried out by the then Sarpanch, Smt.
 Chigurupalli Kalyani(2013-2018), irrespective of the support of the government.